 We support impartiality in the justice system.
 Incidents of judges presiding over cases of their big-business campaign contributors must stop.
 This gives big business an unfair advantage over small businesses.

 We support overturning Citizens United which gives big business yet another unfair advantage in public policy influence through unlimited campaign contributions.
 Small business owners are not organized to fund elections for their benefit nor do they have the funds to do so.

 LLC for public good

 We support current efforts to create the ability for organizations to form as a “public good LLC.”

 Sustainable business practices

 We support sustainable business practices so businesses can thrive into the future, and so employees, customers and their families remain healthy.

 Misrepresentation on business filing with the Secretary of State

-Small Business Minnesota is a nonprofit, nonpartisan membership organization of business owners in Minnesota with less than 100 employees.
+Small Business Dallas is a nonprofit, nonpartisan membership organization of business owners in Dallas with less than 100 employees.
 We offer public advocacy, educational forums, networking opportunities and the latest small business news and resources. www.smallbusinesmn.org